djleedke/djleedke/README.md

 ### Greetings! 👋
 My name is Doug!
-Feel free to have a look around at some of my projects and head over to my [site](https://djleedke.github.io/) to learn a little more about me.
+Feel free to have a look around at some of my projects and head over to my [site](https://djleedke.github.io/) to learn a little more about what I do.

 <!--
 **djleedke/djleedke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.